python/cpython/Doc/c-api/module.rst

       instead; only use this if you are sure you need it.

-Before it is returned from in the initialization function, the resulting module object is typically populated using functions like :c:func:`PyModule_AddObject`.
+Before it is returned from in the initialization function, the resulting module object is typically populated using functions like :c:func:`PyModule_AddObjectRef`.

 .. _multi-phase-initialization: